MercersKitchen/Sandbox-Music-Player-Project-P4/Text Review/ReadMe.txt

 Blank file to review text

-Find the rectagle to put the text in, then do a font calcualtor to automatically put it in

-Review Flat Text
+Review Flat Text as lines of code in setup or draw

-Review how to group text
+Review how to group text into a void, same TAB but below
+- Then move it to a new TAB

+Review sections of code to divide it into groups

 Review how to create a calcualtor